 The question is, how do these genes, which are presently not in the range of genetic variation of a particular species, appear in some of the members of that species, so that, provided they are advantageous, they will be selected by natural selection and become more numerous?
 In considering this question, one must remember that, unlike in the case of human selection, whereby traits that do not render individuals more evolutionarily fit can be preserved by artificially protecting those individuals from predation, disease, and competition, these traits must also enable the creatures that possess them to pass the stringent test of the Law of Intermediacy, by enabling, or at least by not hindering, the survival of these creatures in a state of Nature.
 An example of such a maladaptive feature is the extremely large udders that have been selected by cow breeders in order to increase the quantity of milk that cows produce.
 Such heavy udders would make it more difficult for cows to escape predators in the wild, and so this feature would be eliminated by natural selection.

 The orthodox evolutionary answer is that it resulted from a series of random mutations that were preserved and propagated by natural selection because they endowed organisms with an evolutionary advantage over other organisms.
 But then we can further ask, “Can the process of random mutation in fact produce such large changes over the course of evolutionary time, or are orthodox evolutionists and many others simply assuming that it can do so, while also assuming that all these intermediate species could have successfully passed the Law of Intermediacy?”
-The mere fact that an anatomical feature, ability, or behaviour is advantageous for a species to possess does not mean that, given enough time, it will arise inevitably through the processes of mutation and natural selection.
+The mere fact that an anatomical feature, ability, or behaviour is advantageous for a species does not mean that, given enough time, it will arise – or did arise, in the case of past changes – inevitably through the processes of mutation and natural selection.

 Parallel evolution implies that two or more lineages have changed in similar ways, so that the evolved descendants are as similar to each other as their ancestors were.
 The evolution of marsupials in Australia paralleled the evolution of placental mammals in other parts of the world.
 There are Australian marsupials resembling true wolves, cats, mice, squirrels, moles, groundhogs, and anteaters.
 These placental mammals and the corresponding Australian marsupials evolved independently but in parallel lines by reason of their adaptation to similar ways of life.
 Some resemblances between a true anteater (Myrmecophaga) and a marsupial anteater (Myrmecobius) are due to homology—both are mammals.
 Others are due to analogy—both feed on ants.

-Since the development of Australian marsupials and mammals on other continents occurred independently of each other, and since the mutations that would have had to occur in both cases in a number of separate species would also have occurred randomly, the probability that all of these many modifications could have occurred by chance is so vanishingly small as to be impossible.
-Unless one has bothered to work out the probabilities of these many independent events occurring concurrently and shown that they are sufficiently high so as to be probable, one has no justification in assuming that they can be produced by random mutations that are then screened by natural selection.
+Since the development of Australian marsupials and mammals on other continents occurred independently of each other, and since the mutations that would have had to occur in both cases in a large number of separate species are presumed to have occurred randomly, the probability that all of these many modifications could have occurred by chance is so vanishingly small as to be impossible.
+Unless one has taken the time to estimate the probabilities of these many independent events occurring concurrently and shown that they are sufficiently high so as to be probable, one has no justification in assuming that they can be produced by a series of random mutations that are then selected by natural selection.

-Given these extraordinarily large numbers – numbers which exceed, by vast amounts, the age of the Universe, not to mention the shorter age of the Earth – how is it possible that, of all these enormously large numbers of different possibilities, those outcomes that were able to beget Life occurred?
+Given these extraordinarily large numbers – numbers that exceed, by vast amounts, the age of the Universe, not to mention the shorter age of the Earth – how is it possible that, of all these enormously large numbers of different possibilities, those outcomes that were able to beget Life somehow occurred by chance?
 For to declare cavalierly that these outcomes occurred randomly, with the successful outcomes being selected and propagated by the discriminating process of natural selection, is to fail completely to understand how large are the numbers of possibilities in these cases, the vast majority of which would not have begotten a viable, living organism.
+Similarly, the vast majority of random combinations of letters in a text of a given length would not yield a text that contains only correctly-spelled words arranged haphazardly, let alone a comprehensible text.
 Most people’s inability to understand the difference between large numbers like millions, billions, or even trillions, and numbers like 1060, 10600, or 106000 leads them wildly to overestimate the things that a purely random process can produce.
-For this important difference – between large numbers that are within our comprehension and much larger numbers that are not – means that outcomes like the existence of Life, as well as its later development into more complex forms, could not have arisen by chance.
+For this important difference – between large numbers that are within our comprehension and much larger numbers that are not – means that outcomes such as the existence of Life, as well as its later development into more complex forms, could not have arisen by chance.
+And the fact that both the Universe and the Earth are billions of years old is nowhere near a sufficiently long enough time to render these highly unlikely outcomes possible.
+Based on the current calculation of the Universe’s age as 13.7 billion years, this is equivalent to a mere 4.3 x 1017 seconds.
+Even expressed in microseconds, or one-millionths of a second, this still only yields 4.3 x 1023, which number is very greatly exceeded by the number of possible combinations of the nucleotides contained in just one gene.

 To give an example of the enormous number of different possibilities involved, in order to try out, at the rate of 1000 combinations per second, all the different possible combinations of a gene that contains 1000 nucleotides, this would require 3.6 x 10591 years, or a time that is equivalent to 2.7 x 10581 times the age of the Universe!
-Clearly, given the enormous number of different possibilities involved in both the creation of Life and its later development into more complex forms, as more and more genes were added to organisms’ genotypes, it is obvious that there was already a selection process prior to natural selection that eliminated the huge numbers of outcomes, or nucleotide combinations contained in genes, that would not have given rise to viable, living, and functional organisms.
+Clearly, given the enormous number of different possibilities involved in both the creation of Life and its later development into more complex forms, as more and more genes were added to organisms’ genotypes, it is obvious that there must have been a selection process prior to natural selection that eliminated the huge numbers of outcomes, in terms of the many different possible combinations of nucleotides contained in genes, that would not have given rise to viable, living, and functional organisms.

 An analogy can be made with writing in the case of a language like English that uses an alphabet, since the degree of complexity is comparable in the genetic and the linguistic case.
-Although the number of possible combinations of words that yield a grammatically correct and interesting composition is large, it is nowhere near as large as the number of different combinations of random letters.
-The degree of difference is comparable to the difference between the number of possible viable organisms and the total number of random combinations of nucleotides in genes of varying lengths, as well as the random combination of different genes in organisms’ genotypes.
+Although the number of possible combinations of words that yield a grammatically correct composition is large, it is nowhere near as large as the number of random combinations of letters in a text of a given length.
+The degree of difference is comparable to the degree of difference between the number of possible viable organisms and the total number of random combinations of nucleotides in genes of varying lengths, as well as the random combination of different genes in organisms’ genotypes.

 One could imagine an editor that screens submissions in order to reject those compositions that contain only random combinations of letters, since a cursory glance is sufficient to tell these apart from those compositions that contain words that are placed in a more or less correct order.
 But the mere fact that a composition is grammatically correct and contains few spelling mistakes is no guarantee that it will be interesting, or even that it will make much sense.
 In this case, one would need a second editor to read each composition, or at least a part of each composition, in order to make this judgment.